reeseovine/pronouns.js/README.md

 ## To do

 * More comprehensive documentation
-* Handle unknown or badly formatted inputs better
+* Handle "any/all", unknown, or badly formatted inputs better
+	* Should it default to they/them?
 * Autocomplete!
-* Interactive demos and sample code
+* Interactive demos and examples

 ## License